Technology and Art

 Escape hatch: SYMBOLIC

-The first 19 opcodes handle all general-purpose lowering across 15 languages.
+The first 20 opcodes handle all general-purpose lowering across 15 languages.
 TRY_PUSH and TRY_POP model structured exception handling (pushing/popping handler labels onto the VM’s exception stack).
+ADDRESS_OF supports pointer aliasing: &x on a primitive promotes the variable to a heap object and returns a typed Pointer(base, offset), enabling *ptr = 99 to update the original variable through the alias (see Pointer Aliasing).
 The three region opcodes (ALLOC_REGION, WRITE_REGION, LOAD_REGION) provide byte-addressed memory for COBOL-style overlays, REDEFINES, and packed data layouts.
 The two continuation opcodes (SET_CONTINUATION, RESUME_CONTINUATION) model COBOL’s PERFORM return semantics, where control transfers to a named paragraph and returns to the caller on completion.
-All eight extended opcodes are language-agnostic in the IR and VM; they happen to be emitted by the COBOL frontend but could serve C struct layouts or binary protocol parsing.
+The extended opcodes are language-agnostic in the IR and VM; they happen to be emitted by specific frontends but could serve broader use cases.

 Every instruction is a flat dataclass: an opcode, a list of operands, a destination register, and a source location tracing it back to the original code.
 No nested expressions. a + b * c decomposes into: